its-edalo/slay-the-jokers/README.md

 ---

-If you need help, have suggestions, or need a credential file, feel free to contact me on `itsedalo@gmail.com`.
+If you need help, have suggestions, or need a credential file, feel free to contact me at `itsedalo@gmail.com`.

 ## Things to Know Before Installing